 - Solving performance and security issues

-Also referred to as network performance management, NPM is defined as the practice of measuring, analyzing and optimizing the quality of service over a network, from the user’s perspective, according to the network performance monitoring definition.
+Also referred to as network performance management, NPM is defined as the practice of measuring, analyzing, and optimizing the quality of service over a network, from the user’s perspective.
 Effective network performance monitors characterize and report on relevant metrics tied to IT services and supporting resources.
 They also provide troubleshooting components for network, application, or security anomalies along with capabilities designed to improve overall service delivery and end-point receptivity.

-The tools make use of various data types, including network flow data, packet data and network infrastructure metrics.
+The solutions makes use of various data types, including network flow data, packet data and infrastructure metrics.
 Armed with comprehensive real-time and forensic data along with superior analytical capabilities, network administrators can manage daily operations and monitor trends while optimizing performance and minimizing security risks.

 Why is the complexity of performance monitoring growing?